scogliani/ArtificialIntelligenceLabs/lab2/README.md

 Investigate the different order in which the neighbors of a position is returned by your function **adjacent_passages**.

-1. Based on the result, compute how many modes theoretically were visited during the depth, respectively breadth-first search.
+1. Based on the result, compute how many nodes theoretically were visited during the depth, respectively breadth-first search.
 Also compute/estimate the maximum amount of memory used by the different versions of the algorithms.